abdelshok/ttp-fs/README.md

 ## Why ⛩

 I had the idea for a specific FinTech company, so I decided to get familiar with the different financial APIs that existed and build a small application around that.
-After users authenticate with Amazon Cognito, they are automatically given 10,000 fictional dollars to invest and trade stocks (e.g. AAPL), using real-time data powered by the iEX API.
+After users authenticate with Amazon Cognito, they are automatically given 10,000 fictional dollars to invest and trade stocks (e.g. AAPL), using real-time data powered by the IEX API.
 Users can see a history of all of their past transactions and access a live analysis of their portfolio, based on opening day prices.
 Multi-factor authentication is also set up to improve security.

 ## Documentation